HackSC/AICoverLetter/README.md

 Sign up for an [OpenAI API key](https://platform.openai.com/overview) and store it in your environment.

-## Running

-The frontend is a Next.js webapp deployed to Vercel that uses our Pinecone index as a primary data store.

 ## Currently Working On

-1. Creating a better way to organize the resume information for GPT3 to digest
-2. Fine tuning the model with exemplar cover letters and resumes
+1. Fine tuning the model with exemplar cover letters and resumes
-3. Exploring which portion of the job description is the most useful
+2. Updating the UX

 Feel free to open a PR if you see anything to improve on!